Matthew Beniers Game Preview: Kraken vs. Avalanche

 Beniers Stats vs. the Avalanche

-- The Avalanche have given up 31 goals in total (2.8 per game), the fifth-fewest allowed in the NHL.
+- The Avalanche have given up 43 goals in total (3.3 per game), which ranks 14th in the league in goals allowed.

 |2023-2024 Season